Yuna Ito discography

-The discography of Japanese musician Yuna Ito consists of three studio albums, one compilation album and nineteen singles.
+The discography of Japanese-American musician Yuna Ito consists of three studio albums, one compilation album and nineteen singles.
 Her debut album, Heart, was released in 2007 after six singles, including one of the two theme songs for the film Nana, "Endless Story" (2005), which also featured Ito in her acting debut, as well as "Precious" (2006), the theme song of the film Limit of Love: Umizaru.
-Both of these songs were very commercially successful, becoming certified Million by the RIAJ.
+Both of these songs were very commercially successful, becoming certified by the RIAJ.

 In 2008, Ito released her second album Wish, followed by Dream in 2009.
 After releasing a further two singles, Ito released her final album, Love: Singles Best 2005–2010, an album compiling her singles released between 2006 and 2010.